How Friends Can Help a Woman with Postpartum Depression

 Tension and confusion can build if your once-outgoing friend suddenly withdraws and isolates herself after childbirth.
 However, this is one of the most prominent symptoms of postpartum depression.
 Keep in mind that it is not her choice.
 Her condition is causing her to withdraw from your friendship.
 She will gradually resume her friendships as she recovers and grows stronger.

-As your friend begins treatment, it’s important to be there for her when she is ready to talk.
+As your friend begins treatment, being there for her when she is ready to talk is important.
 You can support her by letting her know that you care and want to know how she is doing.
 While you don’t want to force her to talk about her feelings if she isn’t ready, you can remind her of your support by letting her know you are available.

 Suggest Social Activities